 July 2020: An update

-To quietly write I am updating “From Dream to Reality”, started in 2016, is to try to contain the thrill I feel as I write for I know this little update may shake things up a fair bit.
-I add it though I have no intention of discontinuing winnowing the perspectives we had as we moved through the experiences of our life with Yasik.
+To quietly write I am updating “From Dream to Reality” started in 2016, is to try to contain the thrill I feel (when I just want to belly yell) as I write for I know this little update may shake things up a fair bit.
+I add it though I have no intention of discontinuing winnowing chronologically the perspectives we had as we moved through the experiences of our life with Yasik.

-Last month a mother in the United States, at the request of her daughter, googled the daughter’s younger biological brother’s full Russian name one more time.
+Last month a mother in the United States, at the request of her daughter, googled the daughter’s younger biological brother’s full Russian name one more time in hopes of contacting him for she and her daughter knew he was also adopted in North America.
 I had recently begun to work through my journals of our family’s experience with adoption.
 In the first entry of my journaling posts, I wrote out our son’s full Russian name.
 And Google did what Ancestry.com could not in this situation.
 Google found Gurin Yaroslav Nikolayevich for this mother and her daughter, no small feat given that other than this mother, none save trolls have found the post.
 Here is the mother’s comment on our site: I believe we adopted Yaroslav’s older sister, Svetlana!
 Given trolls were the only responses I was getting to my posts, my husband and I were hesitant.
-But something stronger than curiosity urged us to respond to this mother, waiting on pins and needles.
-We were stunned but hopeful.
+But something stronger than curiosity urged us to respond to this mother, waiting in stunned mode stunned but hopeful.
 And all worries of having to send a fortune to Nigeria dissolved for certain when we saw the daughter’s picture.
 It continues to feel like some kind of miracle even if we do understand a little of the powers of Google.

 And since then?
 Yasik and his sister have connected and as her mother says “They seem to be forging a strong bond.”
 I hear in my son’s voice these days a note those of us with family take for granted, a note of connectedness, for lack of an adequate word, when I hear him say, “I have to call my sister.”